dhellmann/pymotw-3/source/decimal/index.rst

 Local Context
 -------------

-Using Python 2.5 or later, the context can be applied to a block of code using the :command:`with` statement.
+The context can be applied to a block of code using the :command:`with` statement.

 .. literalinclude:: decimal_context_manager.py
     :caption: